-You and your behaviours are two separate entities.
+You and your behaviour are two separate entities.
 Although your behavior or action can give a clue about your person, it is not your person and does not define you.

 For example, if you did something that made a friend leave you, even if that is the 10th friend leaving you, it doesn’t mean something is wrong with you.
 Instead, it means something is wrong with the behavior you’re portraying that is chasing those friends.

-So what you should criticize is what you are doing that is chasing the friend.
-Instead of saying, “I just can’t make friends” you say, “dishonesty is not letting me make friends” This puts you in the position of power because something can be done about dishonesty that will satisfy the purpose of criticism.
+So what you should criticize is what you are doing, that is chasing the friends.
+Instead of saying, “I just can’t make friends,” you say, “dishonesty is not letting me make friends.”
+This puts you in the position of power because something can be done about dishonesty that will satisfy the purpose of criticism.

 3. Be objective and specific about what you are criticizing

 Even after you are criticizing behaviours and not your person as a whole, you must also ensure you are specific about what you’re criticizing and I mean very specific.
 That is instead of saying “poor communication is a reason why my relationships keep having a bad end,” you should specify what poor communication actually means in that context like I don’t listen enough or I don’t fully express what I have in mind.

 Not specifying exactly what needs to be worked on can also make your criticism unhealthy because it is easy to get overwhelmed thinking you suck at communication since that’s too broad and will not spur you into improvement.

 Communication and other broad terms are difficult to improve as opposed to working on something specific like expressing your feelings clearly.
 You can take it even further.
 The more specific you are about what is wrong, the better you are at fixing it.